 Oska Keyboard works as a standard computer keyboard.
-Select a key and Oska will send the input to the current active application on the PC.
-Oska offers total keyboard control of all the applications including word processors, email, web pages and any other text based applications.
+Select a key and Oska will send the input to the currently active application on the PC.
+Oska offers total keyboard control of all the applications including word processors, email, web pages, and any other text-based applications.
 Oska Keyboard supports all the standard characteristics of a standard keyboard (for instance, repeated keystrokes when a key is held down).

 Oska allows the user to do everything they would do with a standard keyboard, offering more opportunities to work, learn, play and interact with others on their PC.
-Oska offers users full access to any software package, giving independence to get on with day to day computer tasks.
+Oska offers users full access to any software package, giving them independence to get on with day-to-day computer tasks.

 OSKA EDITOR: Oska Editor has been designed with ease of use in mind, allowing keyboards to be effortlessly adapted to specific requirements.
 All the keyboards in Oska are fully customizable, allowing the keyboard to be edited to suit the requirements of each user and task.
-Oska Editor comes with all versions of Oska and has been designed to allow the creation of multi input keyboards and controllers for use on the PC system.
-Keyboards created with Oska work with touch screen devices, touchpad's, mice, keyboard, joysticks and switch devices.
+Oska Editor comes with all versions of Oska and has been designed to allow the creation of multi-input keyboards and controllers for use on the PC system.
+Keyboards created with Oska work with touch screen devices, touchpads, mice, keyboards, joysticks, and switch devices.

 OSKA SETTINGS EDITOR: After a keyboard is created, the input methods can be defined and customized.
 In addition, certain keys can be further defined by the user, giving further capability.

 ONE SWITCHMOUSE: One SwitchMouse enables a user to control the mouse pointer using a single switch.
 This technique is particularly suited to users who have good fine motor control and cognitive ability.
 With practice, this technique can be used to control a mouse at high speeds.